Obi Wan Kittenobi – Chief Executive Kitten

 Okay is a quickly growing baby girl.
 She adores her cats and they love her in a Snow White, singing to the forest animals kind of way.
 It is a full time job keeping them out of her room during nap time.

 A cat magnet, The Boy has proven to be an excellent team member.
 His quiet ways are a perfect fit to the more thunderous ways of others within the group.
 The Boy’s primary responsibilities are belly rubs, brushing Obi, and cooking…because nothing good can come from leaving The Girl unsupervised in the kitchen.

 Me.
-I work in the marketing and communications industry in Cheyenne.
+I work in the marketing and communications industry.
 People say I love my cats more than they’ve ever seen anyone love their cats before.
 Maybe this is true.
 But they are fascinating creatures and I find real insight into humans in their behavior.
 Besides, there is nothing that says “home” more than the smell of kitten fur and the rumble of a good purr.
 My primary duties are feeding the cats feeding the cats feeding the cats, litter box duty, and providing a lap when snuggles are needed.
 And now I help the cats keep up with two active little peoples.

 In loving memory: Zensai

 Zen was my bearded dragon.
 He was almost 12 years old when he died in October of 2012.
 I got him when I first moved to Cheyenne because I’ve always wanted a lizard.
 I thought I’d get a small lizard who would maybe live a year or two – you know, to get it out of my system.
 The lizard I wanted was sold, so I bought Zen.
 Then I found out that my lizard, the size of a quarter at the time, would grow to be two feet long and would live for up to 15 years.
 Oops.
 His name is Japanese for appetizer.
 He was named by my cat, Poco.